Introduction

 And the width of the waters, the hush

-Of the grey expanse where he floats,
+Of the gray expanse where he floats,

-Freshening its current and spotted with foam
+Freshening its current, and spotted with foam

-As it draws to the Ocean, may strike
+As it draws to the ocean, may strike

-Peace to the soul of the man on its breast,
+Peace to the soul of the man on its breast,—

 As the pale waste widens around him,